Skip to main content Skip to local navigation

 Applicants are required to submit academic transcripts, a statement of interest, a writing sample, two reference letters, a curriculum vitae, and supplementary materials.
 See Admission Requirements for more information.

-Applicants are invited to explore the research interests and disciplines of diverse Faculty at the School of Global Health and communicate with them directly regarding potential PhD supervision.
+Applicants can explore the research interests and disciplines of diverse Faculty Members appointed to the Graduate Program in Global Health and should communicate with them directly regarding potential PhD supervision.

-The PhD in Global Health is designed to be 4 years (12 terms) long and taken on a full-time basis.
-A typical pathway is depicted in the table below.
-The timeline is subject to students’ progress in their Independent Learning Plan (ILP).
+The PhD program is designed to be 4 years (12 terms) and taken on a full-time basis.
+A student’s typical pathway is depicted in the table below.
+The timeline is subject to the student’s progress in their Independent Learning Plan (ILP).
 Please also review the Degree Requirements.

-The program is designed to be in person with the flexibility to enable online presence in Years 2-4 depending on the student’s Independent Learning Plan (ILP) and conditional upon approval by the PhD supervisor.
+The PhD program is designed to be in person with the flexibility to enable some online presence in Years 2–4 based on the student’s Independent Learning Plan (ILP), supervisor approval, doctoral research activities, and potential other obligations.

 Students admitted into the PhD program in Global Health will need to cover their program fees (tuition and related fees) as well as living and personal expenses.

-Living and personal expenses whilst in Toronto are estimated to be $20,000–30,000 per year depending on student needs.
-Please also review the General budgeting resources available for Future Students.
+Living and personal expenses whilst in Toronto can be $20,000–30,000 per year depending on student needs.
+See Cost of Living in Toronto for more information.

 The PhD Program in Global Health website contains the most up-to-date information about the PhD program in Global Health.
 Please bookmark it to keep abreast of updates.